 Misdemeanor DUI Program

 SAGE is licensed by the ADHS to provide all three misdemeanor DUI services: Screening, Level II Education, and Level I Treatment.
 Our Level II Education groups are typically held on the weekends, and we offer approximately 38 different Level I Treatment groups per week throughout Maricopa County.
-Our fees for Level I Treatment are a package rate based on the number of hours assigned.

 SAGE understands that not every individual is in need of a comprehensive treatment program.
 Sometimes individuals have experienced a lapse or relapse and would benefit most from a brief, targeted intervention.
 These individuals may have a support system in place that encourages recovery and may only need assistance and guidance while they reestablish their recovery.
 For these people, SAGE has developed a “Lapse/Relapse Prevention Group” that specifically assists clients in identifying common problems encountered in recovery, as well as their personal challenges.
 We teach and rehearse skills to assist them in maintaining abstinence even during the most difficult times.
 This group is typically 16 sessions long and meets one time each week.